PeachyPrinter/peachytoolchain/doc/INSTALL.md

 INSTALLATION
 ==============

-For the purpose of development and early access testing
+For the purpose of early access testing

 Current Version